-Writing a one to this bit location strobes the shift register to shift one step and the counter to increment by one, provided that the USICS1..0 bits are set to zero and by doing so the software clock strobe option is selected.
+Writing a one to this bit location strobes the Shift Register to shift one step and the counter to increment by one, provided that the USICS1..0 bits are set to zero and by doing so the software clock strobe option is selected.
 The output will change immediately when the clock strobe is executed, i.e., in the same instruction cycle.
-The value shifted into the shift register is sampled the previous instruction cycle.
+The value shifted into the Shift Register is sampled the previous instruction cycle.
 The bit will be read as zero.

-When an external clock source is selected (USICS1 = 1), the USICLK function is changed from a clock strobe to a clock select register.
-Setting the USICLK bit in this case will select the USITC strobe bit as clock source for the 4-bit counter (see Table 23-2).
+When an external clock source is selected (USICS1 = 1), the USICLK function is changed from a clock strobe to a Clock Select Register.
+Setting the USICLK bit in this case will select the USITC strobe bit as clock source for the 4-bit counter (see Table 23-2 on page 149).